Rabbi David Komerofsky

 Rabbi Emeritus John H. Spitzer

 He served Temple Israel as Rabbi until his retirement from the pulpit in 2008.
 During his twenty-seven year tenure at Temple Israel he was active in communal affairs, issues of social justice, education and Zionism.

 Rabbi Spitzer has been honored with two honorary doctorate degrees and has earned a Doctor of Ministry degree from the Pittsburgh Theological Seminary.

 He is blessed with his wife, Cheri.
-They have two sons and three grandchildren.
+They have two sons and two grandchildren.